 Tritan Renew, the recycled version, is made to perform just as well, so you’re not trading strength for sustainability.
 Whether dealing with hot coffee, acidic juice, or just the wear and tear of daily use, Tritan is built to keep its shape, clarity, and performance.1

-Tritan is marketed as a BPA-free plastic, and it’s also made without bisphenol S (BPS) or other bisphenol-based chemicals that have raised concerns about hormone disruption.
-That’s a big part of why it’s become a go-to for water bottles, baby products, and food containers.
+chemicals that have raised concerns about hormone disruption.
+That’s a big part of why it’s become a go-Tritan is marketed as a safer alternative to traditional plastics because it does not contain BPA, BPS, or phthalate chemicals that have raised concerns about hormone disruption.
+That’s one reason it has become a go-to material for water bottles, baby products, and food containers.
 But just because something is labeled BPA-free doesn’t automatically mean it’s risk-free.

-- The U.S. FDA has approved Tritan for repeated-use food contact applications.3
+- The U.S. FDA has approved Tritan for repeated-use food-contact applications.

-- Health Canada reviewed Tritan and issued a favorable opinion for its use in food packaging and containers.4
+- Health Canada issued a favorable opinion for its use in food packaging and containers.

-- The European Food Safety Authority (EFSA) also rated the safety of one of Tritan’s key ingredients for food-contact use.5
+- The European Food Safety Authority (EFSA) evaluated one of Tritan’s key ingredients and rated it safe for food-contact use.

-Suppose your goal is to reduce exposure to hormone-disrupting chemicals and microplastics.
-In that case, Tritan may offer a safer profile than older plastics—but it’s still plastic, and how you use and care for it matters.
+If your goal is to minimize exposure to hormone-disrupting chemicals and microplastics, Tritan may be a safer choice than older plastics; however, it is still a plastic, and how you use and care for it makes a significant difference.

 How Other Materials Compare